-ATEP 422 - Organization & Administration of Sports Medicine/Athletic Training (3)
+ATEP 422 - Organization & Administration of Sports Medicine/Athletic Training (3) The Athletic Training Student will gain an understanding of policies and procedures in oper-

 The Athletic Training Student will gain an understanding of policies and procedures in operating an Athletic Training Room or Sports Medicine Clinic.
 The Athletic Training Student will learn how to: design an Athletic Training Room or Clinical facility, create a budget, organize pre-participation physical examinations, keep records, and understand legal considerations in Athletic Training.
-There will also be a considerable amount of time devoted to human resource management, computer-based information management and insurance issues such as filing/tracking claims and third-party reimbursement.
+There will also be a considerable amount of time devoted to human resource management, computer-based information management and insurance issues such as filing/ tracking claims and third-party reimbursement.